 Oh, yum!
 These juicy beef tenderloin steaks with garlic-herb compound butter are cooked to a perfect medium-rare and the garlic-herb butter enhances the flavors of this tender cut of beef.

-The beef tenderloin steaks are first seared for three minutes on a really hot, cast iron griddle then they are flipped over and seared for an additional one minute.
-The entire griddle and steaks are popped into a preheated oven at 450°F and cooked for an additional 5 minutes to a nice medium-rare.
+- Sear the steaks: The beef tenderloin steaks were first seared for three minutes on a really hot, cast iron griddle then they are flipped over and seared for an additional one minute.

 - 8 ounces butter, softened